FUB-HCC/IKON-backend/README.md

 #### Running all containers

 Important note:
 The project generates SSL/TLS certificates and passwords if none are found in the subrepo containing the secrets.
-If the VIA Wiki is going to be accessed, insert the real password into ```ikoncode_secrets```.
-If you change the port mapping in the docker compose file, you have to adjust the urls in the followin tutorial.
+For data retrieval from the VIA Wiki insert your password into the ```ikoncode_secrets``` file.
+If you change the port mapping in the docker compose file, you have to adjust the urls in the following installation guide.

 Step by step installation guide:

 1. First you need to clone the repository.
-In order to do that navigate to the folder where you want to save the project and execute:
+In order to do that navigate to the folder where you want to install the project and execute:

 ```
 git clone --recurse-submodules -j8 https://github.com/FUB-HCC/IKON-backend.git